Results from studies examining the treatment of fibromyalgia syndrome with various antidepressants.

 Concepts

-medicine, standardized mean differences, multilevel models, cluster-robust inference
+medicine, standardized mean differences, multilevel models, cluster-robust inference, multivariate models

 Examples

-### copy data into 'dat' and examine data
+### copy data to 'dat' and examine the data

 dat <- dat.haeuser2009